TeaTiMe08/metrix/README.md

 3.  **Enable Workflow Permissions**
     In your repository settings, go to **Settings > Actions > General** and enable **"Read repository contents and packages permissions"** at the bottom of the page.

+    > **_NOTE:_** If you do not enable this permission, you must add the following permissions block to your workflow YAML under the jobs section:

+    ```yaml
+    jobs:
+      generate:
+        runs-on: ubuntu-latest
+        permissions:
+          contents: write
+    ```

 4.  **Add the Metrix GIF to Your README**
      Create a new `README.md` with this content: